Alex-ray/Polymail-messages/README.md

 ## Alex J Ray

+### Prerequists
+Make sure you are on Node version `7` or greater and NPM version `4` or greater.

+### Installation
+To install dependencies run `npm install`

+### Development
+The development environment uses Hot Module Reloading 3 and can be seen from `localhost:8080` using the command `npm run development`

+### Production
+Production can be run using `npm run build && npm run production` which will start a server on `localhost:8080`

 ## Stack
 - Node.js
 - Express

 - React
 - React Router 4
+- Redux

 - Webpack 2
 - Home Module Reloader 3

 ## tests
 - mocha
 - chai
 - chai-http